behshad-ghasemi/Quant-ML-assignment/README.md

 - **Ensembling with the baseline works; the raw models alone don't clearly help.** This was somewhat unexpected going in, and is reported honestly above rather than only showing the best variant.
-- **LSTM (optional, `run_lstm_experiment.py`):** included to test whether a sequence model over the same leakage-safe feature stream captures temporal structure the per-hour GBMs miss.
-Not part of the default backtest and not expected to beat LightGBM/XGBoost — reported only as a comparison point per-task, not in the main table.
-- **What I'd try next with more time:** a proper stacking/blending weight (rather than fixed 50/50) learned on validation folds; quantile crossing-aware loss functions instead of post-hoc sorting; per-zone or per-season model selection given the visible fold-to-fold variance.
+- **What I'd try next with more time:** a proper stacking/blending weight (rather than fixed 50/50) learned on validation folds; quantile crossing-aware loss functions instead of post-hoc sorting; per-zone or per-season model selection given the visible fold-to-fold variance.Also i would try different models even deep learning as LSTM to test whether a sequence model over the same leakage-safe feature stream captures temporal structure the per-hour GBMs miss.

 ## Tests